-In 1989 the velvet revolution set the country free of its communist shackles and Europe gained it’s newest, freshest gem and like all gems, it was initially a little rough around the edges.
+In 1989 the velvet revolution set the country free of its communist shackles and Europe gained it’s newest, freshest gem.
+Like all gems, it was initially a little rough around the edges.
 In ’99 the country was still in transition, it probably still is.
 It was in the 00’s however that the results of globalization began to be seen.
 The world caught on and now Prague features in the same sentences as Paris, London or Venice.

 I began my explorations with a stroll around town.
-The sense of historical significance permeated and I came to realize something which five years living in America had faded, Europe is ancient.
+The sense of historical significance permeated and I came to realize something which, after five years living in America, had faded; Europe is ancient.

 I wandered past the Estates Theatre in which Mozart had premiered Don Giovanni so many centuries ago.
 I wandered aimlessly down Golden Lane, where once upon a time alchemists had attempted (with futility) to turn lead into gold.
 I continued my stroll into Mala Strana, which translates as ‘Little Side’ (of the river).
-Dating back to 1257 AD, it is undoubtedly one of the quaintest areas in Prague, I marveled at the spire toped buildings, cobbled streets and impressive statues before finding my way to the Petřín Lookout Tower.
+Dating back to 1257 AD, it is undoubtedly one of the quaintest areas in Prague, I marveled at the spire-topped buildings, cobbled streets and impressive statues before finding my way to the Petřín Lookout Tower.
 This is an absolute must for any Prague visitor.
-It’s 62 meter frame was put together in 1891 and to be honest it looks a lot like the Eiffel Tower.
-To reach it’s summit one must climb a substantial number of stairs, 299 in fact, though there is an elevator to take you up the last few.
+Its 62-meter frame was put together in 1891 and to be honest it looks a lot like the Eiffel Tower.
+To reach its summit one must climb a substantial number of stairs, 299 in fact, though there is an elevator to take you up the last few.
 Once up, you are rewarded with some of the best views of Prague available.

 I made my journey up the stairs, huffing and puffing a little more than a spritely twenty-seven year old should, before walking out onto the crowded platform.
 I’d hit the tower in June, which combined with the beautiful weather that week had brought strong crowds to the main Prague attractions.
 That said, the views were certainly worth it.